Sigurre/Kickstart/Module_1/1.2_GIT/README.md

 # Module 1.2 - Tools of the Trade: GIT

-GIT is the most widely used SCM (Source Control Manager) in the industry.
+Git is the most widely used SCM (Source Control Manager) in the industry.
 It's used primarily as a way for groups of developers to collaborate and organize their code in a variety of ways, and you'll need to have a basic understanding of how to use it to succeed.
 But first, an important distinction:

-**GIT** is the name of the tool/program, and it utilizes a structure known as a **repository** (repo for short).
+**Git** is the name of the tool/program, and it utilizes a structure known as a **repository** (repo for short).
 A repo serves as a central collection of code which is typically hosted on a centralized server.
-You can have a local GIT repo that never leaves your machine, but typically a company or group will host their repo on their own hardware or with a 3rd party.
-Two common hosts are **Bitbucket** and **Github** (GH), with the latter being the most popular.
+You can have a local Git repo that never leaves your machine, but typically a company or group will host their repo on their own hardware or with a 3rd party.
+Two common hosts are **Bitbucket** and **GitHub** (GH), with the latter being the most popular.
 That's what we're using for this project!

-A very brief overview of how GIT works:
+A very brief overview of how Git works:

 * There's typically one central "branch".
 Traditionally this is called `main`, although you may see some older projects that use the name `master`.
 The term `master` has been abandoned due to its racist roots, but you'll still come across some projects that still use it due to structural/technical reasons.
 * When someone wants to make a change to the codebase they will `checkout` a branch from `main`, make their changes, and then `commit` them to their local branch.